syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Maximum-display-item-with-Expander.md

 using Windows.UI.Xaml;
 using Windows.UI.Xaml.Controls;

-// The Blank Page item template is documented at https://go.microsoft.com/fwlink/?LinkId=402352&clcid=0x409
+// The BlankPage item template is documented at https://go.microsoft.com/fwlink/?LinkId=402352&clcid=0x409.

 namespace TextBoxExtSample
 {
     /// <summary>
-    /// An empty page that can be used on its own or navigated to within a Frame.
+    /// An empty page that can be used on its own or navigated within a frame.
     /// </summary>
     public sealed partial class MainPage : Page
     {